The American Espionage Operation in the Indian Himalayas

 Do you think that India and US should jointly arrange for recovery mission to retrieve the lost plutonium?

-There have been very voices and that too primarily from the international community raising the need for the device to be looked up, considering the potential threat it still poses.
+There have been few concerned voices and that too primarily from the international community reiterating the need for the device to be looked up, considering the potential risk it still poses.
 Be it the likes of Pete Takeda or even Yoichi Shimatsu, the Hong Kong-based freelance journalist and the former editor of Japan Times Weekly and Pacific News Service, requesting joint efforts from the involved nations to eliminate the threat.
-In 2009 a member of Parliament from Garwhal region of the Uttrakhand state also apprised then Prime Minister Manmohan Singh about the grave dangers of the missing nuclear device in his constituency.
+In 2009, Satpal Maharaj, a member of Parliament from Garwhal region of the Uttrakhand state also apprised then Prime Minister of India, Manmohan Singh about the grave dangers of the missing nuclear device in his constituency.
+However the request only met deaf ears.
+After a decade this story has again resurfaced.
+In August 2018, as a tourism minister for the state, Satpal Maharaj has brought the same to the knowledge of Prime Minister Modi.
+He reiterated the possibility of a radiation leak from the still active plutonium capsule that can contaminate the Ganges water.
+In an interview later he confirmed that the PM had taken cognizance of the same.

-Eventually, it all comes down to the threat perception and possible scenarios rather than contemplating a fear psychosis.
-The SNAP battery still remains radioactive and is presumably a pandora's box, with an expiration date that's not due for many-many years.
+End of the day with cases like these, it all eventually comes down to contemplating a fear psychosis of the expose rather than evaluating the threat perception and worst case scenarios.
+The SNAP battery still remains radioactive (100 years life) and is presumably a Pandora's box with an expiration date that's not due for many-many years.
 But what if it does get opened prior, due to a natural calamity or the corrosion of the protective casing?
-Even if chances are low, a worst case scenario still cannot be rubbished.
-And if that happens, the possibility of the contamination of the Ganges water cannot be denied either.
+Even if chances are minimal, a worst case scenario still cannot be rubbished.
+And if that happens, the possibility of the contamination of the Ganges water is highly likely.
 Besides, climate change, geological factors have all a part to play and let's not also discount the fact that glaciers are constantly melting and even the Himalayan region in itself, is a possible seismic-hazard area as per the seismologists.

 The worst part is, to this day the status of the SNAP battery remains unknown.
-A danger constantly lurking in the Himalayas.
+A danger that is constantly lurking in the Himalayas.

 Nobody knows for sure, the ultimate fate of the lost plutonium battery.